You are currently viewing Include Bonus Content – For Increased Sales & Satisfaction

 Dont Make Critical Course Content A Bonus

-A good tip is that your basic building blocks or steps required in a course are not bonus items.
-Lessons that teach the steps to learn the desired outcome should be included as prior lessons within your course.
+A helpful tip is to ensure that the fundamental building blocks or steps required for success in the course are part of the core curriculum, not bonuses.
+Lessons that cover key steps toward achieving the desired outcome should be included in the main course structure.

 Bad Examples: